Image and text by Gabrielle.

 One of the takeaways from today’s meeting that I was most excited to share with you is the amazing poster at top.
 It’s a DIY poster that was Lia’s idea and hangs in her office.
 She used postcards of book covers from the Penguin collection, and attached them to a posterboard.
 Simple, genius and beautiful!
 I love the idea so much.
 I think I should copy it for the reading loft.
 I thought you’d like the idea too!

 That’s it for today’s book report.
-And hey, I’d love to hear if there’s anything you’re particularly curious about as for the book goes.
+And hey, I’d love to hear if there’s anything you’re particularly curious about as far as the book goes.

 P.S. — If you’d like to see what I’ve been up to in New York, feel free to check out my Instagram stream.